yet-another-static-site-generator/yass/docs/user/configuration.md

 * EnableSitemap: Did the program should create sitemap when creating the site.
   Possible values are true or false (case-insensitive).
 Default value is `true` (create sitemap).
+* HTMLEnabled: Enables HTML that is embedded in the markdown.
+Default value is `true`
 * AtomFeedSource: Source which will be used for creating Atom feed of the site.
 Possible values are: `none`: don't create Atom feed, `tags`: create Atom entries from proper tags in .md files, `[filename]`: the path (related to